 Weighing the value of each manufacturing option.

-Qwizdom is a small company with a small management team who were being stretched thin in many directions, so they couldn’t concentrate on key growth opportunities.
-Because of this, Qwizdom wanted to give their product managers the ability to remain strategically focused on product development, marketing and sales growth.
+Qwizdom is a small manufacturing company with a small management team that was being stretched thin in many directions, so they couldn’t concentrate on key growth opportunities.
+Because of this, Qwizdom wanted to give its product managers the ability to remain strategically focused on product development, marketing, and sales growth.
 To do this meant taking away the day-to-day manufacturing stresses they dealt with and outsourcing those to a contract manufacturer.

 In the case of Covance, replacing outsource manufacturing with systems integration gave them the flexibility they lacked.
 It was a step that could bring all their pharmaceutical production in-house as well as the efficiencies it delivered.
 Plus, it was a proven approach for countless other manufacturers and in theory should work for Covance, too.

 While this was the logical solution for achieving Covance’s short-term and long-term delivery speed goals, it did have a potentially negative side: investing heavily upfront in technology, machinery, and training without any immediate ROI.
 But once everything was in place, as Covance’s management describes, they could literally “churn out” out doses of clinical trial drugs.

 According to a recent article written by Fierce Biotech, “This new drug development [in-house contract manufacturing] initiative demonstrates Covance’s commitment to providing new and differentiated solutions to streamline and enhance clinical trials … bringing innovative medicines to patients faster, and helping change the way care is provided.”